VincentLongpre/ppo-trader/README.md

 ## Introduction

-This project implements a Proximal Policy Optimization (PPO) algorithm for training agents in different environments.
-The primary focus is on comparing the performance of our PPO implementation with Stable Baselines' implementation on the Pendulum and custom StockEnv environments.
+This project aims to reimplement the Proximal Policy Optimization (PPO) algorithm from scratch using PyTorch.
+Our goal is to achieve comparable results to Stable Baselines' implementation across multiple environments.
+We conduct comparisons between our PPO implementation and Stable Baselines' version on the Pendulum environment and a custom StockEnv environment containing the 30 constituent stocks of the Dow Jones index.

-## Features

-- Implements Proximal Policy Optimization (PPO) algorithm
-- Compares performance with Stable Baselines' implementation
-- Evaluates on Pendulum and custom StockEnv environments

 ## Installation